andrews-j/AdvancedVector_FinalProject/README.md

 And we can plot it with a Pearson's coefficient.
 ![image](https://github.com/andrews-j/CivilianAnalysis/assets/26927475/8e16a8c4-997a-4133-9b31-25d4ccfbd5e8)

 A correlation of -0.70 means that there is in fact a statistically significant **decrease** in the percentage of events **without a fatality** over the timeframe of the study.
-There would seem to be two likely possible explainations: Either there is a higher threshold over time for what comprises/gets reported as an incident, or civilian targeting incidents are simply becoming more deadly on average, perhaps due to enhanced access to weaponry.
+There would seem to be two likely possible explainations: Either there is a higher threshold over time for what comprises/gets reported as an incident, or civilian targeting incidents are simply becoming more deadly on average, perhaps due to enhanced access to more lethal weaponry by governments, militias, or terrorist groups in the region.

 ## Aggregating Data with Collect Events